danielnoam/portfolio/content/games/project-umn/content.md

 ## Core Design Elements

-### Player
+### The Player

-- Custom state machine controller with fine-tuned movement parameters for smooth acceleration, precise control, and responsive movement.
+- State machine controller with fine-tuned movement parameters for smooth acceleration, precise control, and responsive movement.
 - Head tracking through IK that follows the camera during gameplay and tracks the mouse cursor in menus for more natural character animation.
 - Fluid animation transitions using blend trees that create seamless movement between walking, running, and interacting with objects.
 - Versatile camera system that switches between exploration mode with a free-orbiting view and a focused over-the-shoulder perspective for precise interactions.